Learning the Guitar Fretboard Notes

 Learning the guitar fretboard notes can feel like a daunting task, but it’s vitally important.
 Without knowing the notes, you face a very difficult challenge in further understanding music theory and opening yourself up as a guitar player.
 It’s not the most fun task, but in this lesson I’ll give you a few different avenues that will help make this process a little smoother.

-Before we can learn the notes on the fretboard, we need to know what the notes, known as the “musical alphabet”, are.
-In music, there are 7 letters for naming notes.
+Before we can learn the notes on the fretboard, we need to know what the notes make up the “musical alphabet.”
+In music, there are 7 letters for naming notes: A, B, C, D, E, F, and G

 Between each note is a semitone.
 Going from A to A#/B♭ constitutes a semitone and going from A to B is two semitones.
 You’ll notice B and E don’t contain sharps.
-This is because there is only one semitone between these notes and the next natural.
+This is because there is only one semitone between these notes and the next natural note.
 You’ll also hear the term step to describe the distance between two pitches.
 One whole step is equal to two semitones, whereas a half step is equal to one semitone.

 B to C = 1 semitone